cryptowerk/docs.cryptowerk.com/content/tutorials/4-retrieve Seal.md

 ```
 curl -sS --header "X-ApiKey: $apiKey $apiCred" \
   --data "retrievalId=ri3218682a19b10803470ca7cea14dc383901a67004080d58de15b004e9d7dd9069" \
-  $server/API/v6/getseal
+  $server/API/v8/getseal

 ```

 In the following response you will see that the hash was successfully registered into the Ethereum and Bitcoin test blockchain.
 Therefore, you receive the complete Seal.
-You retrieve the Seal with the retrieval ID:
+The `/getseal` call provides you with following response:

 ```
 {